ALARIFE-PROYECT/bigbyte/ctx/README.md

 ## 📄 License

-This project is under the ISC license.
+This project is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more details.

 ---